A fixed, natural-looking solution for replacing one or more missing teeth

 When a tooth is lost or extracted, the surrounding teeth often move towards the now open space, sometimes within very short periods of time.
 The tooth in the jaw opposite the space can also erupt towards the space if it does not bite against anything else.
 These changes in tooth position can cause food to get stuck between the teeth that have moved, with subsequent soreness of the gums and an increased risk of decay, as well as problems with the bite.
 It is preferable to consider the replacement of a missing tooth before this occurs.
 Sometimes the bite may remain stable even after the loss of teeth, and in these situations your dentist may advise that you could leave the space, if it is not an aesthetic or functional problem for you.

-One or more missing teeth may be replaced by the fabrication of a bridge.
-Teeth on one or both sides of the space can be used to anchor the bridge, either with some preparation of these teeth, or occasionally with no preparation at all.
-Abutment teeth must be healthy and relatively intact if they are to have enough strength to support a bridge.
 Alternatives to bridgework include dentures, dental implants, or to leave the space as it is.
 Typically, an implant is the treatment of choice as it is very predictable, does not involve any damage to adjacent teeth, and will last many years if looked after.
 Dentures are removable, and are less ideal as they can promote collection of plaque and food debris around the adjacent teeth.
 Your dentist will always advise and discuss all these alternatives in order to help you select the most appropriate option.

 There are two types of bridge that are available: